rubocop/rubocop/manual/cops_style.md

 This cop checks for use of `extend self` or `module_function` in a module.

-Supported styles are: module_function, extend_self.
+Supported styles are: module_function, extend_self, forbidden.

 In case there are private methods, the cop won't be activated.
 Otherwise, it forces to change the flow of the default code.

+The option `forbidden` prohibits the usage of both styles.

 These offenses are not safe to auto-correct since there are different implications to each approach.